Living in a flat, sheltered housing or extra care scheme

-All our schemes and flats in buildings with communal entrances have secure door entry systems you open with a key or fob.
-Every door entry system links to our Concierge Service, who can help you 24 hours a day.
+All flats in buildings with communal entrances have secure door entry systems you open with a key or fob.
+They may also have CCTV as part of the entry system.

 For your security and your neighbours’ security: